vckyou/Reforestation/README.md

-## How was the snow globe feeling after the storm?
-A little shaken.
+## Q: What did the spaghetti say to the other spaghetti?
+## A: Pasta la vista, baby!